Haroun Bouazzi

 Haroun Bouazzi is a Canadian politician, who was elected to the National Assembly of Quebec in the 2022 Quebec general election.
-He represents the riding of Maurice-Richard as a member of Québec solidaire.
+He represented the riding of Maurice-Richard as a member of Québec solidaire.
 After his election in the 2022 election, he became the critic responsible for Finance, Economy and Innovation, Energy, Cybersecurity and Digital Affairs, and International Relations and Francophonie.
+He received criticism for his remarks on alleged acts of racism by fellow MNAs in 2024.
+He did not seek re-election in the 2026 general election.